 - How long does it take to get asylum in Germany

 - Life in Germany for asylum seekers

 What is political asylum?

-Political asylum is the right for people who are persecuted by their own rulers and country to seek protection in another country.
-It is an ancient legal concept that was recognised thousands of years ago by the Ancient Egyptians, the Hebrews and the Greeks.
-And it is a right that continues to be recognised across the world today.
+Political asylum is the right of people who are persecuted by their own rulers and country to seek protection in another country.
+It is an ancient legal concept that was recognized thousands of years ago by the Ancient Egyptians, the Hebrews, and the Greeks.
+And it is a right that continues to be recognized across the world today.

 For many, seeking political asylum in another country is the last resort.
 It is important therefore that the process is as clear, accessible and efficient as possible.
 This will ensure that those fleeing danger don’t have to deal with any further undue stress and pressure.
 Now we know what political asylum is in and what it means in the twenty-first century, let’s look back at how the process of political asylum in Germany has evolved over time.